-To date the corporate sector mainly reports Scope 1 and Scope 2 emissions which they are directly responsible for.
-However there are a growing number of companies reporting Scope 4 emissions, i.e. indirect avoided emissions.
+There are a growing number of companies reporting indirect avoided emissions.
 While we wait for agreed guidance and standards to catch up with this innovation, we seek to be transparent and consistent in our approach to GHG inventory management and reporting of Scope 4 emissions.

 Aircraft fuel burn/CO2 emissions avoided as a result of our actions are modelled for the domestic UK FIR, airports where we provide a tower service and Shanwick airspace.
-Using various data sources, tools and assumptions avoided ATM related CO2 emissions are calculated for a given year (as set out in section 5.5).
+Using various data sources, tools and assumptions avoided ATM related CO2 emissions are calculated for a given year (as set out below).